Skip to content

 I think this goal would have been much better accomplished by restricting the Not After date instead of the Not Before date.
 For example, instead of rejecting Entrust certificates issued after November 30, 2024, Firefox should reject Entrust certificates expiring after January 2, 2026 (398 days later, the same date on which it will be safe to fully remove Entrust roots).
 Doing it this way would make the security properties extremely clear, and it would be harder to misinterpret as curl and Certifi have.

-I have opened bugs with curl (since resolved) and with Certifi about this issue.
+I have opened bugs with curl (since resolved), with mkcert.org, and with Go about this issue.
 But even if they are fixed, there may be other certdata.txt consumers who have misinterpreted Distrust After who will begin rejecting all Entrust certificates beginning November 30, so it would still be prudent for server operators to replace their Entrust certificates.

 See other blog posts or subscribe with RSS